CaliVision-SA/WebDev-github-onboarding/README.md

 # 🌐WebDev-github-onboarding
 This exercise is designed to test your GitHub proficiency and ability to work on a collaborative project, not advanced coding skills.
-You'll create a simple interactive web application using HTML, CSS, and JavaScript, and demonstrate your ability to work with Git and GitHub effectively mainly with:

-while demonstrating your ability to:
+You'll create a simple interactive web application using HTML, CSS, and JavaScript, and demonstrate your ability to work with Git and GitHub effectively while demonstrating your ability to:

 1. Clone a repository.
 2. Create and work on a branch.